 We found 5 immunologists who accept Blue Cross/Blue Shield near Lubbock, TX.

-Dr. Robert Mamlok is an allergist/immunologist in Lubbock, TX.
-He is a graduate of Vrije Universiteit Brussel.
-Dr. Mamlok's average patient rating is 4.5 stars out of 5.
-He is an in-network provider for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
-He has received professional recognition including the following: Texas Super Doctors.
+Dr. Robert Mamlok is a Lubbock, TX physician who specializes in allergy & immunology.
+The average patient rating for Dr. Mamlok is 4.5 stars out of 5.
+Dr. Mamlok honors Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
+He attended medical school at Vrije Universiteit Brussel.
+He has received the following distinction: Texas Super Doctors.

-Dr. James Tarbox's area of specialization is adult allergy & immunology.
-Dr. Tarbox is an in-network provider for Blue Cross/Blue Shield, Coventry, and Blue Cross Blue Shield Bronze, as well as other insurance carriers.
+Dr. James Tarbox is an adult allergy & immunology specialist.
+Dr. Tarbox accepts Blue Cross/Blue Shield, Coventry, and Blue Cross Blue Shield Bronze, in addition to other insurance carriers.
 He is a graduate of Texas Tech University Health Sciences Center, Paul L. Foster School of Medicine.

 Conditions / Treatments